 This question is not as straight-forward as some would hope for it to be.

-For many movies (like smaller videos), the answer is an absolute yes. it’s super easy to play any mp4 video file directly from a flash drive in the files app.
+For many movies (like smaller videos), the answer is an absolute yes. it’s super easy to play any mp4 video file directly from a flash drive or a larger external drive in the files app.

 However, iOS and iPadOS do not allow you to play certain video extension files (such as MKV) directly from an external drive.